obsrva/obsrva.org/pages/contact.md

 permalink: contact
 ---

-If you'd like to reach out to Internet Vulnerability Observatorys, please fill out the following form.
+If you'd like to reach out to Internet Vulnerability Observatory , please fill out the following form.

 <div class="container">